Main content

 Book chapter

-With Ann-Kathrin Koessler and Stefanie Engel.
-2022.
+Juan Felipe Ortiz-Riomalo, Ann-Kathrin Koessler, Stefanie Engel.
+2023.
 The impact of participatory interventions on pro-social behaviour in environmental and natural resource management: evidence from the lab and the field.
 In A. Bucciol, A. Tavoni, & M. Veronesi (Eds.), Behavioural Economics and the Environment: A Research Companion.
-Routledge (In press.
-To appear in the Summer of 2022).
+Routledge (2023). eBook ISBN: 9781003172741

-With Angelika Rettberg and Juan Camilo Cardenas.
-2018.
+Angelika Rettberg, Juan Camilo Cardenas, Juan Felipe Ortiz-Riomalo2018.
 Mismo recurso, diferentes conflictos: Un análisis de la relación entre oro, conflicto y criminalidad en seis departamentos colombianos.
 In Rettberg, A., Leiteritz, R., Nasi, C. & Prieto, J.D. ¿Diferentes recursos, conflictos diferentes?
 La economía política regional del conflicto armado y la criminalidad en Colombia.
 Bogotá: Ediciones Uniandes.
 A previous version of the chapter is available as Documento CEDE (No.64, 2017) Spanish English

-With Juan Camilo Cardenas 2018.
+Juan Camilo Cardenas, Juan Felipe Ortiz-Riomalo.
+2018.
 Acción colectiva para abordar conflictos socio-ambientales: El caso de Santurbán.
 In Hernández-Quiñonez, A. Modos de gobernanza del agua y sostenibilidad.
 Aportes conceptuales y análisis de experiencias en Colombia.
 Bogotá: Ediciones Uniandes.
 A previous version of the chapter is available as Documento CEDE (No. 29, 2018) More

-With Miguel Urrutia.
+Miguel Urrutia, Juan Felipe Ortiz-Riomalo.
 2015.
 El oro en la Nueva Granada del siglo XVIII.
 Auge minero y desarrollo regional.
 In Meisel, A. & Ramírez, M. T. La Economía Colonial de la Nueva Granada.
 Bogotá D.C.: Fondo de Cultura Económica, Banco de la República.
-More.
+More

 Other

-Contributing author in the forthcoming "Methodological assessment regarding the diverse conceptualization of multiple values of nature and its benefits" (Chapter 4), Invited to contribute to section 4.3.4, “Avoiding new value externalities through policy design”, (led by Stefanie Engel; Julian Rode and Fabian Thomas were also contributing authors in this section).
+Contributing author in "Methodological assessment regarding the diverse conceptualization of multiple values of nature and its benefits" (Chapter 4), Invited to contribute to section 4.3.4, “Avoiding new value externalities through policy design”, (led by Stefanie Engel; Julian Rode and Fabian Thomas were also contributing authors in this section). https://doi.org/10.5281/zenodo.4390996

-With Yaddi Miranda-Montagut, Sofía Castro, Ann-Kathrin Koessler and Manuel Rojas.
+Juan Felipe Ortiz-Riomalo, Yaddi Miranda-Montagut, Sofía Castro, Ann-Kathrin Koessler, Manuel Rojas.
 2021.
 Estrategia participativa para la gestión colectiva de cuencas basada en juegos económicos.
 Guideline for a participatory intervention for collective action in watershed management commissioned and by the Ministry of Environment and co-sponsored by the INTE – PUCP (Lima, Peru).
 We integrated the editorial team in charge of deploying, and documenting, the participatory intervention.
 The guideline was edited by Alejandra Zúñiga and the graphics were by Aldo Salinas.
 More

-With Angelika Rettberg and Sandra Yañez Quintero.
+Angelika Rettberg, Juan Felipe Ortiz-Riomalo, Sandra Yañez Quintero.
 (June, 2014).
 Legislando minas: breve historia de la legislación minera en Colombia, 1829-2001.
 Documento CEDE n.°38.
 Bogotá D.C.: Facultad de Economía, Universidad de los Andes.
-More.
+More